-- Valuing, listening to and respecting children and adults at risk in receipt of our activities and services. - Providing a code of conduct for staff, volunteers, trustees, consultants and visitors which also links to our capability/disciplinary procedures.

-- Ensuring suitable staff, volunteers and trustees are recruited to work with children or adults at risk by adopting safer recruitment, selection and vetting processes. - Providing effective management through induction, supervision, appraisal and support. - Providing staff, volunteers and trustees with training appropriate to their safeguarding role and responsibilities. - Establishing a safeguarding governance structure with assigned roles and responsibilities, including the identification of operational and strategic safeguarding leads and a lead trustee for safeguarding. - Monitoring and regularly reviewing our safeguarding practice in order to draw out any lessons learnt or implications for policy and practice. - Informing carers/parents, children and adults of the existence of our safeguarding policy and procedures, including via our website and partners, and to promote how they can alert us if they have concerns. - Ensuring that each Local House Project and any contracted service provider have their own robust safeguarding policies and processes in place. - Reviewing our safeguarding policy, procedures and code of conduct every three years or sooner if it is required due to legal changes or any learning from safeguarding incidents.
+- Valuing, listening to and respecting children and adults in receipt of our activities and services. - Providing a code of conduct for staff, volunteers, trustees, consultants and visitors which also links to our capability/disciplinary procedures. - Ensuring suitable staff, volunteers and trustees are recruited to work with children or adults by adopting safer recruitment, selection and vetting processes. - Providing effective management through induction, supervision, appraisal and support. - Providing staff, volunteers and trustees with training appropriate to their safeguarding role and responsibilities. - Establishing a safeguarding governance structure with assigned roles and responsibilities, including the identification of operational and strategic safeguarding leads and a lead trustee for safeguarding. - Monitoring and regularly reviewing our safeguarding practice in order to draw out any lessons learnt or implications for policy and practice. - Making this policy available to carers/parents, young people, adults and professionals via our website and alerting them to it if they have concerns and want to contact us - Ensuring that each Local House Project and any contracted service provider have their own robust safeguarding policies and processes in place. - Reviewing our safeguarding policy, procedures and code of conduct every three years or sooner if it is required due to legal changes or any learning from safeguarding incidents.